AaronGullickson/git_example_repo/README.md

 The data I am using for this example repository come from the 2016 panel of the [American National Election Studies](https://electionstudies.org/) (ANES).
 More information about the data source is provided in the `input` directory.
 The output directory contains the analytical data saved as an RData object named `politics.RData`.

 The `analysis.Rmd` file is an R Markdown with some analysis of this data source.
-To ensure that you have the libraries installed that the analysis requires, I recommend sourcing the `check_pacakages.R` script first.
+To ensure that you have the libraries installed that the analysis requires, I recommend sourcing the `check_packages.R` script first.